PiotrekGa/PiotrekGa.github.io/_posts/2019-03-22-Pruned-Cross-Validation.md

 The pruned cross-validation technique allows you to save time and resources needed for hyperparameter optimization (it's possible to calculate higher and lower time-saving bonds in comparison to full cross-validation).
 It ensures the same level of overfitting prevention as standard cross-validation but does not guarantee the selection of the best parameters out of the verified ones.

-The `pruned-cv` package in version `0.0.1` implements the technique for L1 and L2 regression problems only.
+The `pruned-cv` package in version `0.0.1`.
+It's at a very early stage of developement and implements the technique for L1 and L2 regression problems only.

 Please let me know what do you think about the technique and the package!
 I would appreciate feedback from you.
-If you wish to help me in package development or are interested in research regarding the method, please let me know!
+If you wish to help me in package development or are interested in research regarding the method, please don't hestitate to contact me!